This page features simple and inexpensive, stand alone UNIPOLAR stepper motor driver using parts that are available from many sources.

 The direction of the output's shifting determines the direction of the motor's rotation.

-The four outputs of the 74194 are fed to one of the driver segments of a SN754410NE - H Bridge driver IC (IC 3).
+The outputs of the 74194 are fed to four sets of paralleled segments of a ULN2803 Darlington driver (IC 3).

-When an input of a SN754410NE segment is HIGH, its darlington transistor will turn ON and that OUTPUT will source current to one of the motor's four coils.
+When an input of a ULN2803 segment is HIGH, its darlington transistor will turn ON and that OUTPUT will conduct current through one of the motors coils.

 As the coils of the motor are turned ON in sequence the motor's armature rotates to follow these changes.
 Refer to following diagram.